 Conducting research into any transformative technology comes with the responsibility to build mechanisms for safe and reliable development and deployment at every step.
 Technical safety research at Google DeepMind investigates questions related to evaluations, reward learning, fairness, interpretability, robustness, and generalisation in machine learning systems.
 Proactive research in these areas is essential to the fulfilment of the long-term goal of Google DeepMind: to build safe and socially beneficial AI systems.

 Research Engineers work on the forefront of technical approaches to designing systems that reliably function as intended while discovering and mitigating risks, in close collaboration with other AI research groups within and outside of Google DeepMind.

 - Identify and investigate possible failure modes for foundation models, ranging from sociotechnical harms (e.g. fairness, misinformation) to misuse (e.g. weapons development, criminal activity) to loss of control (e.g. high-stakes failures, rogue AI).

-- Collaborate with other internal teams to ensure that Google DeepMind AI systems and products (e.g. Gemini) are informed by and adhere to the most advanced safety research and protocols.
+- Collaborate with other internal teams to ensure that Google DeepMind AI systems and products (e.g. Gemini) are informed by and adhere to the most advanced safety research and protocol

-- You are keen to address risks from foundation models, and have thought about how to do so.
-You plan for your research to impact production systems on a timescale between “immediately” and “a few years”.
+- You are keen to address risks from foundation models, and plan for your research to impact production systems on a timescale between “immediately” and “a few years”.

 The U.S. base salary range for this full-time position is between $133,000 - $293,000 + bonus + equity + benefits.
 Your recruiter can share more about the specific salary range for your targeted location during the hiring process.